Dhavales/AI_DJ_with_model/readme.md

 Start the UI with `streamlit run dj_interface.py`.
 Important behaviours:

 - The app loads the recommender bundle (default `models/recommender.joblib`) and caches it for quicker reloads.
 - It scans the `reports` directory for analysis JSON files and filters them to match `--allowed-folder` values.
-Without `--allowed-folder`, it uses defaults under `Music_Data` if present.
+If no reports are found there, it will search every allowed folder for JSONs stored alongside your audio.
+- Deck A and Deck B sit on the left/right columns with quick-pick dropdowns and uploaders, while the mix panel stays centered for a clean single-screen workflow.
+- Tracks without a matching JSON analysis are ignored, so make sure you have run the feature extractor on any music you want available in the interface.
 - Deck search boxes match on file stem or path; the app prevents using the same track on both decks.
 - When `auto_recommend` is enabled (controlled via `instructions.json`), the UI lists nearby tracks from the training metadata.
 - The mix renderer prefers pydub + FFmpeg.
 If unavailable, it falls back to a numpy/librosa crossfade implementation exporting WAV.